scriptsandthings/macOS_smbx_things/README.md

 # macOS_smbx
 Apple macOS smbx information

-Things that might make smbx suck a little less and scripts to deploy them
+Things that might make smbx suck a little less and scripts to deploy them.

+Each one of the items in this document can be deployed with one of the scripts in the Scripts directory of this reposatory.

 ## DO NOT TEST IN PRODUCTION